simon-k/NancyByExample/README.md

 * Web API Core is self contained, but still has some bretty bad routing.
 It only runs in Core.
 Here's an [example](https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-web-api).
 * Nancy is self contained.
 Has explicit routing, runs on both core and .NET 4.X

-## TODO
-- Implement equality on model classes to simplify tests

 ## Notes
 * To run an api as a windows service I would reccommend using Topshelf (http://topshelf-project.com/).
 * Use RestSharp when creating a client